 - Evaluating patients for the suitability of an OSA appliance

-- Choosing and adjusting the best OSA appliance for the patient
+- Choosing the most appropriate oral appliance for the patient

-- Follow up: Assessing patients for possible adverse effects of oral appliance use
+- Follow up: Adjusting thr appliance or assessing patients for possible adverse effects.

 Types of oral appliances for sleep apnea